abdulmoizhussain/chrome-media-shortcuts/README.md

 TODOs:

-Work on the active YouTube tab, instead of the last-opened YouTube tab.
+-Work on the active YouTube tab, instead of the last-opened YouTube tab.

-If a YouTube tab is active, operate that active tab instead of the latest YouTube tab.
+-If a YouTube tab is active, operate that active tab instead of the latest YouTube tab.

+-try to remove tabs from permissions.

 on tab load/open/close events